 What is Tequila?

 If you want an introduction to tequila, National Tequila Day is the perfect time to hustle to a tasting someplace close to home.

-Tequila tastings have become increasingly popular at bars, restaurants, hotels and resorts throughout the year, but especially on National Tequila Day.
-Here’s a little background so you can hold your own with any tequila master!
+Tequila tastings have become increasingly popular at bars, restaurants, hotels and resorts throughout the year, but especially on the national holiday.

 A product of Mexico

 All authentic tequilas come from Mexico, where many people consider it the national drink.
 In fact, this distilled spirit, which is usually 70-80 proof, can only be called tequila if it is grown in Jalisco (near Guadalajara) or other surrounding states: Guanajuato, Michoacán, Nayarit and Tamaulipas.

 Tequila is distilled from the juices of the blue agave plant, a succulent that was first planted and harvested by the Aztecs.

 Tequila is sold either 100 percent pure—or mixed (mixto), containing at least 51 % agave.
 The flavor of the latter is less complex.